Use Taints and Tolerations with Oracle Cloud Native Environment

 effect: "<taint effect>"

-In case you have ever wondered the reason Pods do not get deployed to the control plane node is because it has a taint applied to it.
+Have you ever wondered why Pods do not deploy to the control plane node?
+This behavior occurs because Kubernetes applies a taint to it by default.

 kubectl describe nodes | grep -i taints